Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 - repeat elements

 There are also evidence to support that TADs are conserved between different cell types and across species.
 - The positioning of TAD is relatively stable across cell types and appears to be independent of tissue-specific gene expression or histone modifications.
-During ESC differentiation, genome-wide switching of compartments A and B occurs, whereas TAD positioning remains stable
+During ESC differentiation, genome-wide **switching of compartments A and B occurs, whereas TAD positioning remains stable** [[?]](https://www.nature.com/articles/nature14222).
+- TAD positioning is evolutionarily conserved: 50–70% of TAD boundaries are shared between human and mouse ESCs [[?]](https://www.nature.com/articles/nature14222).
+- TAD is a stable unit of replication-time regulation [[?]](https://www.nature.com/articles/nature13986).

 ### Sub TAD and insulation neighborhoods
 ### Chromatin loops
 It has been recognized that, cis-regulatory elements like promoter-enhancer are usually far away along the linear genome in vertebrate creatures.
 However, in order to elicit the regulatory effect, the genome structure evolved to form a loop that bring together two elemnts to a spatial proximity.
 This chromotin formation is usually called "chromotin loops".
-One well known example is the locus control region (LCR) of the β-globin cluster, which inter- acts strongly, via long-range chromatin contacts, with its target genes in erythroid cells (where the β-globin gene is active) but shows little or no interaction in cells from different lineages.[[?]](http://dx.doi.org/10.1038/nrg.2016.112).
+One well known example is the locus control region (LCR) of the β-globin cluster, which inter-acts strongly, via long-range chromatin contacts, with its target genes in erythroid cells (where the β-globin gene is active) but shows little or no interaction in cells from different lineages.[[?]](http://dx.doi.org/10.1038/nrg.2016.112).

 ### Nucleosome-nucleosome interactions
 This is the smallest scale of chromatin organization.
 For a long time, on the basis of in vitro electron microscopy, nucleosomes were thought to form arrays (often called the 30 nm chromatin fibres) with either solenoid or zig- zag shapes.
 However, recent studies provide more evidence to stand by a more flexible, heterogeneous groups arranged structure. [[?]](https://www.cell.com/cell/fulltext/S0092-8674\(15\)00132-4).